Major economies support $650 billion boost in IMF resources

-The proposal, which will need approval from the IMF’s board and then contributions from member countries, received a boost earlier this year when it got the backing of the Biden administration.
+The proposal to increase the IMF’s resources received a boost earlier this year when it got the backing of the Biden administration.
 The resources are known as IMF Special Drawing Rights and create an asset that countries can use to bolster their own reserves.

-The G-20 finance group also approved a final six-month moratorium on debt payments by 73 of the world’s poorest countries which would extend the moratorium begun last year until the end of this year.
+The proposal still needs approval from the IMF’s board and then contributions from member countries.

-International aid groups expressed unhappiness that the G-20 was terming this extension as the final one that would be offered.
+The debt-payment deal extends the moratorium begun last year until the end of this year.
+But international aid groups expressed unhappiness that the G-20 is saying the extension will be the final one to be offered.

 “We’ve seen progress on debt relief and aid, but we still need to solve multiple challenges so countries can get through this crisis,” said Eric LeCompte, executive director of Jubilee USA Network.
 “It is unlikely that the breathing space indebted countries get with this extension will be enough.”